Weak central coherence theory: Support and criticism

 Natasja van Lang gives the following explanation for these contradictory results:

 "Results in which central coherence skills are measured with perceptual or verbal-semantic tasks revealed that autistic individuals have a tendency for fragmented perception (Jarrold & Russell, 1997; Happé, 1996), and that they benefit less from the context of meaning in sentences, narratives and memory tests (Happé, 1994b; Jolliffe & Baron-Cohen, 1999).
 However, some studies failed to replicate these findings (Brian & Bryson, 1996; Ozonoff et al., 1991; Ropar & Mitchell, 1999).
 This inconsistency may be explained on the basis of how weak central coherence was measured in terms of an inability to process globally versus the preference for processing locally.
 Recent studies suggest that people with autism are able to process globally when they are instructed to do so, however they process information locally when no such instructions are offered (Mottron et al., 1999; Plaisted et al., 1999; Rinehart et al., 2000)."

-Autistic people have also questioned the theory of WCC.
-One of the criticisms is that the 'context' deemed universal by the researchers might not at all be so universal from a rational point of view.

-In her blog Alyric devotes an article to Central Coherence:

-"There are differences in the kinds of 'big picture' here obviously.
-One refers to systems and the others, of the kind that Frith and Happe automatically assumed to be universal, have an essential social element."

-Naja Melan claims that neurotypical people are often biased to overemphasize one context and neglecting all other contexts.
-This he states is an expression of WCC, as compared to autists who have the possibility of consciously focusing on multiple contexts if deemed appropriate by them or requested.